 A fabulous cycling tour dedicated to the lakes of Lombardy in a flourishing and varied landscape, in which you cross national parks, oases and natural reserves.
 You cycle along waterways zigzagging between green hills, passing characteristic villages, castles… always admiring the brilliance of the sun reflecting on the crystal clear water surfaces of the lakes.
 Sometimes you have to make a small detour, but always you are rewarded with a stunning view of a lake.

-This cycling tour starts in Peschiera on the shores of Lake Garda, where the Mincio river leaves the lake.
+This cycling tour starts in Peschiera on the shores of LAKE GARDA, where the Mincio river leaves the lake.
 The town has a small old town centre, defences which are a UNESCO world heritage site and a harbour.
-The next days you will cycle from the east until west crossing the hills south of the big Alpine lakes.
+In the next days, you will cycle from the east until west crossing the hills south of the big Alpine lakes.
 The first part follows the river Mincio, and you are cycling along the cycle path ‘Ciclopista del Sole‘, which makes part of Eurovelo 7.
 The route passes Bergamo, where you can visit the old town with the cableway and here a walk along the 5km old Venetian walls offer you a stunning view of the valley.
 In the Academia Carrara, you can see masterpieces of Botticelli, Raphael and Titian.
 Also, discover Bergamo’s nightlife enjoying a delicious local meal in one of the small restaurants and drink a beer or glass of wine in the cosy pubs and wine bars.

 The last days of the tour, continue in the lake areas and at lake Como the route meets the Way of Pilgrims (Via dei Pellegrini), Eurovelo 5.
 Enjoy the hermitages, fortresses, and picturesque villages, which preserve artistic treasures of exceptional value, ancient noble palaces and castles with famous botanical gardens enclosing a peerless silence.
 Lake Maggiore is a stunning end to this cycling tour.
 Make a relaxing boot trip on the lake and visit the enchanting Borromee Islands (Isola Bella, Isola Madre ed Isola dei Pescatori).

 The daily program of the 8-day tour